Foraging.com – List of U.S. foraging teachers and other resources.

 The Truffle Book – Charming and well-informed overview of one of the world’s most expensive foods.
 Just enough detail to be comprehensive yet interesting.

 Asheville Mushroom Enthusiasts – A mushroom focused Facebook group

 Fantastic Fungi – More fun(gi) stuff on Facebook

 Baby Got Bugs – Warning: this stuck in my head for months.

 Fungi on BBC’s “Planet Earth” – The coolest mushroom video ever!
 The link won’t stay live, so search on those terms or “cordyceps.”

-The fastest living thing on the planet is… Another very cool video, about Pilobilus (like the dance troop).
-What it doesn’t mention is that, if I’m not mistaken, this fungus also has incredibly good aim, necessary if you’re shooting from deep down in what the video calls “poo”…
+The fastest living thing on the planet is… Pilobilus (like the dance troop).
+The “dung cannon” also has incredibly good aim, which is indispensible when you’re sitting in a deep doo doo.

 Ground cedar flash powder and my few seconds of fame